 Jason Boyd (Toronto Metropolitan U)

-Jason Boyd is an Associate Professor in the Department of English, a Co-Director of Toronto Metropolitan University’s Centre for Digital Humanities, and an Assistant Director of DHSI.
+Jason Boyd is an Associate Professor in the Department of English, the Director of Toronto Metropolitan University’s Centre for Digital Humanities, an Assistant Director of DHSI, and the Treasurer of the Canadian Society for Digital Humanities/Société canadienne des humanités numériques.
 Before taking up his position at Toronto Metropolitan University, Jason was a Senior Research Associate and the Digital Projects Manager at Records of Early English Drama (REED), where he was involved in the development and coordination of a number of digital humanities projects.
 Jason teaches classes and leads workshops on DH, digital making, eLit, and digital games at Toronto Metropolitan University and elsewhere.
 He researches computer-assisted methods for studying life writing and computational creativity.
-He regularly attends DHSI, and over the past few years, has co-led a DHSI unconference session on DH and Queer Studies.

 Christina Boyles (Michigan State U)